 After reaching a peak in 1996, the juvenile arrest rate for curfew and loitering violations declined 65% through 2012, resting at its lowest level since at least 1980.

 Juvenile Arrest Rates for Curfew and Loitering, 1980-2012

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.

 - After years of stability, the juvenile arrest rate for curfew and loitering violations more than doubled between 1990 and 1996.

-- One-fourth (25%) of juvenile arrests for curfew and loitering violations in 2011 involved a youth under age 15, and 30% involved a female.
+- More than one-fourth (28%) of juvenile arrests for curfew and loitering violations in 2012 involved a youth under age 15, and 29% involved a female.